45 Years of TubaChristmas

 Give a man a challenge, they say, and he will go the distance to achieve it, even at the risk of his own life.
 To me, that qualifies as courage.
-And Harvey Phillips proved that point time and again with every TubaChristmas Concert he has led and attended, regardless of the location.
+And Harvey Phillips proved that point time and again with every TubaChristmas Concert he led and attended, regardless of the location.
 Happily, Carol, Harvey's wife, and Tom, his son, are still with us, and are still just as determined to keep his legacy alive.
-We here at KringleQuest.com are proud to know that the Phillips family have indeed made sure that Harvey's dream lives on --- because, let's face it, the world will always be filled with eccentrics, those men and women who pursue their dreams because they want to leave the world far better than it was while they were here.... by doing something nice for its people.
+We here at KQ4 are proud knowing that indeed the Harvey Phillips dream lives on --- because, let's face it, the world will always be filled with eccentrics, those men and women who pursue their dreams because they want to leave the world far better than it was while they were here.... by doing something nice for its people.

 And believe me, Harvey Phillips did more than his share of nice things for people.
 In my particular case, long before I ever founded this website, his efforts on behalf of tuba fans everywhere proved to partially influence my passion for the Great Highland Bagpipe of Scotland: a passion that in the end blossomed into the development of KringleQuest's former sister website, Uncle Fergus' Bagpipers' Paradise!